-FSS International segment revenue increased by approximately 20.4% during the three month period of fiscal 2024 compared to the prior year period.
-The increase was primarily attributable to base business growth, including volume growth and contract price increases, and net new business growth.
+FSS International segment revenue increased by approximately 7.8% and 13.8% during the three and six month periods of fiscal 2024 compared to the prior year periods, respectively.
+The increase during both the three and six month periods of fiscal 2024 was primarily attributable to base business growth, including volume growth and contract price increases, and net new business growth partially offset by the negative impact of foreign currency translation (7.8% and 4.2% for the three and six month periods, respectively).

-Operating income increased by \$19.5 million during the three month period of fiscal 2024 compared to the prior year period.
-The increase during the three month period of fiscal 2024 was mainly attributable to the volume growth in base business and net new business, improved supply chain economics, lower personnel costs from headcount reductions taken during fiscal 2023 and prior year non-cash charges for the impairment of certain assets related to a business held-for-sale (\$5.2 million).
+Operating income increased by \$35.6 million and \$55.1 million during the three and six month periods of fiscal 2024 compared to the prior year periods, respectively.
+The increase during the three and six month periods of fiscal 2024 was mainly attributable to the volume growth in base business, net new business, prior year severance charges (\$25.8 million for the three and six month periods) (see Note 3 to condensed consolidated financial statements) and improved supply chain economics partially offset by a decline in profit related to the sale of our ownership interest in AIM Services Co., Ltd. The increase during the six month period of fiscal 2024 was also attributable to prior year non-cash charges for the impairment of certain assets related to a business held-for-sale (\$5.2 million).